 Karin Montejo: Email could be your very best friend.
-You could email your email and you just say verifying that this is the direction I got.
-You can parrot it back if you are having a verbal conversation just to be clear I understand everything that you are saying this is what I hear but it is also good to have written documentation because people’s memories sometimes fade when things don’t go the way they planned.
+You could email your supervisor and you just say verifying that this is the direction I got.
+You can parrot it back if you are having a verbal conversation: “Just to be clear I understand everything that you are saying this is what I heard.”
+But it is also good to have written documentation because people’s memories sometimes fade when things don’t go the way they planned.
 I would utilize email saying just clarification as per our last meeting this is what you expect me to do in this particular format and that way should things change, you have some documentation.

 Audience Question: Do other languages and cultures carry similar communications challenges as what we face here?

 Karin Montejo: I don’t know.
 I will say one thing as far as the socialization I had this conversation with some folks the other day.
 For hundreds of years and no matter where you are in the world, the socialization of women being gatherers and men being hunters is universal but as far as anything specific with that, I don’t have information.

 Audience Question: As a supervisor of 10-15 officers, how do you practice being authoritarian without appearing to be aggressive or demanding?